HexScript/HTML_Course/README.md

 The primary goal of this repo is simple:

-    To systematically learn the syntax, structure, and best practices of HTML5.
+    Learn HTML5's syntax, structure, and best practices.

-    To house small, focused examples and projects I create during my learning process.
+    Keep my small examples and projects in one place.

-    To track my understanding and growth over time.
+    Track my learning and see how I improve.

 📚 What You'll Find Inside